 - loan fees and

-Budget items are reviewed and updated annually.
 Regional cost of living indices are used in adjusting room, board and transportation allowances.
 Programs are polled for books and supply costs.
 Adjustments are made annually for actual direct costs based on recommendations by the Budget & Finance Office as approved by the Board.

 Students' actual expenses will vary according to lifestyle and personal choices.
 A summary of COA - Living, Personal and Travel Allowances broken down by academic year is available.
 A carefully planned personal budget for these expenses can help save money and reduce overall indebtedness.
 See Financial Planning